apollographql/apollo-link/packages/apollo-link-http/README.md

 - `headers`: an object representing values to be sent as headers on the request
 - `credentials`: a string representing the credentials policy you want for the fetch call
-- `uri`: a string of the endpoint you want to fetch from
+- `uri`: a string of the endpoint or a function returning a string endpoint you want to fetch from
 - `fetchOptions`: any overrides of the fetch options argument to pass to the fetch call
 - `response`: this is the raw response from the fetch request after it is made.
 - `http`: this is an object to control fine grained aspects of the http link itself (see below)